Elektrichka: Name

-Since the collapse of communism, the term "Elektrichka" is not in use with non-Russian speaking population in some countries where native Slavic language speakers are not in the majority.
+Since the collapse of the Soviet Union, the term "Elektrichka" is not in use with non-Russian speaking population in some countries where native Slavic language speakers are not in the majority.

 Rolling stock

 All elektrichkas are overhead line-fed electrical multiple unit (EMU) trains, usually consisting of 4 to 14 cars with a driver's cab at both ends.
 A 10-car train has a capacity of 1,200 passengers.
 The Soviet trains were manufactured at the Riga Wagon Plant in the Latvian Soviet Socialist Republic, and bore the "ER" (elektropoezd rizhskiy; Cyrillic: ЭР, электропоезд рижский) model designation.
 The plant was the only manufacturer from the 1950s until the break-up of the Soviet Union.
 The most widespread elektrichka models are the ER-2 (ЭР-2) and ER-9 (ЭР-9) (using DC and AC traction respectively); later models in use are mostly their variants and successors.

 ER-2 and ER-9 trains contain an even number of cars; of each adjacent pair, one is equipped with motors and the other carries pneumatic equipment.
 Cars with cabs carry pneumatic equipment, and motor cars are easily recognizable because of pantographs on their roofs.
 Not every car is equipped with toilets; on some trains there are as few as two per train, near the driver's cab.
 Each car has four automatic doors, two on each side.
 When the train stops, doors on the platform side open simultaneously.
 Doors may be equipped with stairs, to allow for low station platforms.
 The doors are narrower than in metro trains.
 An elektrichka is bare-bones transportation with simple benches (each seating three) next to the windows.